 Thank you for fitting M in at such short notice.

-When applying for the Disabled Students’ Allowance it is necessary to provide an up-to-date dyslexia report, which must be undertaken after the age of 16 years old.
+When applying for the Disabled Students’ Allowance it is necessary to provide a full assessment report from any age, but it must meet certain criteria.
+If you have never had a full assessment before but think you may have dyslexia do contact me to discuss an assessment.
 The full diagnostic assessments that I carry out are acceptable for the DSA and provide the necessary evidence for you to receive the DSA.

 There are more details about the Disabled Students’ Allowance on Gov.UK.